National Domestic Violence Hotline

-The National Domestic Violence Hotline (NDVH) is a 24-hour confidential service for survivors, victims and those affected by domestic violence, intimate partner violence and relationship abuse.
-Advocates are available at 1-800-799-SAFE (7233) and through online chatting at www.TheHotline.org.
+The National Domestic Violence Hotline (NDVH) is a 24-hour confidential service in the United States for survivors, victims and those affected by domestic violence, intimate partner violence and relationship abuse.
+Advocates are available at 1-800-799-SAFE (7233) and through online chatting at thehotline.org.
 All calls are free and confidential.

-The NDVH was created through the Violence Against Women Act (VAWA) in the United States.
-The NDVH offers a variety of help options.
-The NDVH provides information on topics such as domestic violence, financial abuse, LGBTQ relationship abuse, domestic violence policy updates, advocate information, what to expect when calling the hotline, and life after abuse and domestic violence.
-The NDVH launched loveisrespect, a resource empower youth to prevent and end dating abuse and promote healthy dating relationships.
+The NDVH was created through the Violence Against Women Act (VAWA).
+The hotline answered its first call on February 21, 1996.
+The NDVH offers a variety of help options, and provides information on topics such as domestic violence, financial abuse, LGBTQ relationship abuse, domestic violence policy updates, what to expect when calling the hotline, and life after abuse and domestic violence.
+The NDVH also oversees the "Loveisrespect" project, a resource aimed at empowering young people through education and support, while seeking to prevent unhealthy relationships and intimate partner violence.

 Hotline description

 The hotline is 100% confidential.
-Hotline operators, whom the NDVH calls advocates, are given a series of training and practice sessions prior to answering calls and are instructed to ask the caller a series of questions to ensure that the caller is safe, ascertain the situation, and then help the caller determine a course of action.
-The hotline is intended to be used by not only people experiencing domestic violence, but also people who feel that they are beginning to show signs of abusing their partner.
+Hotline operators, whom the NDVH calls "advocates", are given of training and practice sessions prior to answering calls and are instructed to ask the caller a set of questions to ensure that the caller is safe, to ascertain the situation, and to help the caller determine a course of action.
+The hotline is intended to be used not only by people experiencing domestic violence, but also by people who feel they are beginning to show signs of abusing their partner.
 The hotline advocate will help the caller by asking questions to identify red flags, and teach the caller techniques on how to calm down.

-The hotline operates 24/7, is available in over 170 different languages, and is open to calls from undocumented immigrants.
+The hotline operates 24/7, is available in over 200 languages, and is open to calls from undocumented immigrants.
 The NDVH's website also provides information on a variety of topics about domestic abuse, which includes the definition of abuse and its warning signs.
 The website also offers tips for victims and survivors, statistics and resources, as well as information on how to have healthy relationships.